cannin/nougat/README.md

 cd /tmp/examples
 nougat btt146.pdf -o .

-# After converting at least 1 file, if you want to tag a version with the model downloaded
+# After converting at least 1 file
+# If you want to tag a version with the model downloaded
 docker commit FIXME_COMMIT cannin/nougat:0.1.0-small
 ```